ipfs-shipyard/ipfs-thing-2022/events/c_4_scalable-virtual-worlds.md

 # a description of the event.
 # will show up when the user clicks the event card.
 description = """
-**Explore building scalable virtual worlds.**
+**New directions for scalable virtual worlds.**

-- IPFS and content addressing are great for virtual worlds.
--
-- Massive scale
+A half-day workshop exploring how to build scalable virtual worlds, and exploring new directions.

 """

 [[timeslots]]